ll-sc/microsoft-graph-docs/api-reference/beta/resources/planner_overview.md

 All the ordering is controlled by the principles identified in [Planner order hints](planner_order_hint_format.md).

+## Delta

+Planner's delta query currently only supports querying objects that the user is subscribed to.

+Users are subscribed to the following objects:

+* Tasks:
+* * That are created by the user
+* * That are assigned by the user
+* * That belong to a plan that the user owns
+* * That belong to a plan where the user is in the plan's SharedWith collection

+* Plans:
+* * That the user owns
+* * Where the user is in the plan's SharedWith collection

+* Buckets:
+* * That belong to a plan that the user owns
+* * That belong to a plan where the user is in the plan's SharedWith collection

 ## Planner resource versioning

 Planner versions all resources using etags.
 These etags are returned with `@odata.etag` property on each resource, and `PATCH` and `DELETE` requests require the last etag known by the client to be specified with `If-Match` header.